seL4/sel4-tutorials/tutorials/untyped/untyped.md

 This error is because we are trying to create an untyped of size 0.

-**Exercise** Calculate the size of the child untyped required, such that the child untyped can be used to create all of the objects lists in the `objects` array.
+**Exercise** Calculate the size of the child untyped required, such that the child untyped can be used to create all of the objects listed in the `objects` array.
 ```c
 /*-- filter TaskContent("untyped-start", TaskContentType.ALL, subtask='setup', completion='Failed to retype') -*/
     // list of general seL4 objects